PROGRAM DESCRIPTION

-Meet the ACM Mellon Academic Leadership Fellows
+Through their participation in the program, ACM Academic Leadership Fellows will:

 - Academic Leadership Fellows 2023 Summer Institute Agenda